Safe and Clean Drinking Water

 It is not recommended to use the water while you are flushing your lines.
 Your residents, family members, customers and employees health needs to be the number one priority.

-Beaumont Water Quality Testing
+Beaumont Water Quality Sampling/Testing

 Water quality testing occurs throughout the city regularly within the distribution system.
 While high quality of water is maintained within this system, we do have programs and initiatives that aim to survey the quality of water at the taps of citizen and businesses within Beaumont.